rlennon/ConnachtUni/documentation/How_To_Documents/How_To_Install_Angular/How_To_Install_Angular.md

 Step 2: Install Node.js

-Right-click on the downloaded node-vxx.xx.x.msi file indicated in the next screenshot and select ìshow in folderî to go to the download folder.
+Right-click on the downloaded node-vxx.xx.x.msi file indicated in the next screenshot and select ‚Äúshow in folder‚Äù to go to the download folder.

 <img src="images/2.jpg" style="float: left; margin-right: 10px;" />